The Dark Photon: a 2026 Perspective: Dark photons with mass below 1 MeV

 \subsection{Searches for dark photons irrespective of their connection to dark matter}

 In this section we discuss a variety of probes for dark photons with masses below (including much below) the MeV scale, without any assumption about them constituting a part of the dark matter.
+In general, collider probes are not the best probes of dark photons in this mass range, although a proposal does exist to use a laser beam (with energy $\sim$1~eV) incident on an electron beam (with energy $\sim$3~GeV) to produce dark photons from inverse Compton scattering, potentially surpassing existing bounds for dark photon masses in the range $3\times 10^{-5}$~eV to $3\times10^{-3}$~eV~\cite{Angel:2026hfp}.